jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 This LVTTL level signal is driven by the system reset logic and initiates a complete system reset.

 **_RSTOUT**  (Reset Out)
-This TTL/LVTTL signal is driven by the CPU to initiate a system reset.
-When driven, the IC Supervisor will assert **_RESET** for at least 250ms, causing the CPU to also be reset.
+This TTL tolerant signal is driven by the CPU to initiate a system reset.
+When driven, the IC Supervisor will assert **_RESET** for at least 250ms.
+All systems on the AmigaPCI except the CPU are reset when _RSTOUT is asserted.

 ### 3.4.3 Data Transfer Signals